-The criteria will be the exactly same as the first four years, with a field of 144 being made up of exempt PGA players plus other PGA members and assistant professionals that enter, assuming they have Scottish nationality under the PGA’s eligibility requirements or are currently employed at a golf club in Scotland.
+The criteria will be exactly the same as the first five years, with a field of 144 being made up of exempt PGA players plus other PGA members and assistant professionals that enter, assuming they have Scottish nationality under the PGA’s eligibility requirements or are currently employed at a golf club in Scotland.

 A number of amateurs will again be nominated by Scottish Golf while some sponsor’s invitations will also be issued.